cleliofs/argent-assessment/README.md

 Java Lombok library has been used to cut the boilerplace code needed for Java _"@Data"_ class and other design patterns, such as _"@Builder"_ and immutable DTO (Data Transfer Object).

 The application can be easily executed via Java cli or inside of an IDE, such as Intellij (_Note:_ for Intellij IDEA, Lombok plugin is required).
-Alternatively, one can use SwaggerUI that has been provided in order to invoke _WalletController_ endpoints directly.
+Alternatively, one can use SwaggerUI that has been provided in order to invoke _WalletController_ endpoints directly via http://localhost:8080/swagger-ui.html#/wallet-controller.